O

 • The orchid dottyback is a brilliantly purple fish.
 They are sought after by aquarium owners to spruce up their tank’s appearance.

-• The orchid dottyback disguises itself as its prey’s parents in order to trick the fish into becoming prey itself.
-This method is so successful that the juvenile fishes have started catching onto the trick.
+• The orchid dottyback disguises itself as its prey’s parents to trick the fish into becoming prey itself.
+This method is so successful that the juvenile fish have started catching on to the trick.
 When this occurs, the dottyback usually relocates to a new environment to continue its trade.

 • The orchid dottyback uses its obscuring talents to hide from predators by camouflaging as its background.

-• Unlike some other aquatic creatures who can change their colors on a whim, orchid dottybacks cannot.
+• Unlike some other aquatic creatures that can change their colors on a whim, orchid dottybacks cannot.
 Their transformations can take several days to complete.

 Orchid Dottybacks as Pets